rapidsai/docs/README.md

 Merges to `main` and the daily scheduled workflow publish the portal to `docs.nvidia.com/datascience/` using the shared `publish-docs` action.
 The independently published `datascience/deployment/` subtree is excluded from uploads and deletions.
+A manual run with the `dry-run` input builds everything and skips the upload, the CDN flush, and the production Netlify deploy.

 ## Compatibility site

 `docs.rapids.ai` continues to host unmigrated API documentation and redirect migrated content.
-A separate [compatibility workflow](.github/workflows/deploy-redirects.yaml) imports the remaining API docs from S3 and publishes them to Netlify.
+The `compat` job in the [deploy workflow](.github/workflows/deploy.yaml) imports the remaining API docs from S3 and publishes them to Netlify, and runs only after the portal publish to `docs.nvidia.com` has succeeded.

 ## Repository layout